hrishi-mane/RetrofitApp/README.md

 ## The app is implemented using:
 1. Kotlin language
-2. MVVM as the design pattern for the presentation layer
+2. MVVM design pattern in the presentation layer
 4. Dagger HILT for injecting dependencies
 5. Jetpack Navigation to create a single activity and handling the screen navigation
 5. Data Binding to set data to the ui